 Our Audit Committee approves the fees and other significant compensation to be paid to our independent auditors for the purpose of preparing or issuing an audit report or related work.
 Our Audit Committee also preapproves all auditing services and permitted non-audit services, including the fees and terms thereof, to be performed for us by our independent auditors, subject to the de minimis exceptions for non-audit services described in the Exchange Act.
-Our Audit Committee reviewed and discussed with BDO USA, LLP the following fees for services rendered for the 2010 and 2009 fiscal years and considered the compatibility of non-audit services with BDO USA, LLP's independence.
-The following table presents the aggregate fees billed for professional services rendered to us by BDO USA, LLP, our principal auditors, and BDO International affiliate firms, for 2010 and 2009.
-Other than as set forth below, no professional services were rendered or fees billed by BDO USA, LLP or its international affiliates during 2010 and 2009.
+Our Audit Committee reviewed and discussed with BDO USA, LLP the following fees for services rendered for the 2012 and 2011 fiscal years and considered the compatibility of non-audit services with BDO USA, LLP's independence.
+The following table presents the aggregate fees billed for professional services rendered to us by BDO USA, LLP, our principal auditors, and BDO International affiliate firms, for 2012 and 2011.
+Other than as set forth below, no professional services were rendered or fees billed by BDO USA, LLP or its international affiliates during 2012 and 2011.

-BDO USA, LLP 2010 2009
+BDO USA, LLP 2012 2011

-Audit Fees (1) \$2,414,940 \$2,227,100
+Audit Fees (1) \$ 2,974,064 \$ 2,852,840

 Audit-Related Fees

-Tax Fees
+Tax Fees (2) 236,119 19,443

 All Other Fees

-Total \$2,414,940 \$2,227,100
+Total \$ 3,210,183 \$ 2,872,283

-(1) Audit fees relate to professional services rendered for the fiscal years ended December 31, 2010 and 2009: (i) the integrated audit of our annual financial statements and internal controls over financial reporting, (ii) the reviews of our consolidated financial statements included in our Form 10-Q quarterly reports and (iii) services performed in connection with filings of registration statements.
+- (1) Audit fees relate to professional services rendered for the fiscal years ended December 31, 2012 and 2011: (i) the integrated audit of our annual financial statements and internal controls over financial reporting, (ii) the reviews of our consolidated financial statements included in our Form 10-Q quarterly reports, (iii) services performed in connection with filings of registration and proxy statements, (iv) review of SEC correspondence, (v) audits of service organization internal controls, and (vi) the issuance of comfort letters. - (2) Tax fees relate to professional services rendered for the fiscal years ended December 31, 2012 and 2011: (i) tax compliance services, (ii) corporate due diligence and (iii) tax advice.